17 Things To Do On Pag Island Croatia: Island Of Lace Travel Guide

 Croatia Travel Blog_Things To Do On Pag Island_PIN

 I am told that Pag Island was once home to an extensive forest before Venetian overlords exploited that natural resource.
-I don’t know if that is true, but, indeed, Pag Island is merely a rocky limestone outcropping in the Adriatic Sea.
-However, to dismiss this location based on its treeless landscape would be a mistake.
+I don’t know if that is true, but Pag Island is merely a rocky limestone outcropping in the Adriatic Sea.
+However, dismissing this location based on its treeless landscape would be a mistake.

 During the summer months of July and August, parts of Pag Island transform into a giant, riotous beach party, so we’ve found you some family-friendly activities.
 Despite those rowdy parties, Pag is still one of the most family-friendly islands in the Zadar Region.

-At other times of the year, this is a quiet destination known for its culinary delicacies, such as Paški sir, a type of salted goat cheese and freshly harvested salt.
-Pag Island is also known for intricate lacework that is still handmade by the inhabitants.
+At other times of the year, Pag Island is a quiet destination known for its culinary delicacies, such as Paški sir, a type of salted goat cheese made with freshly harvested salt.
+The inhabitants of Pag Island also make intricate lacework, which is still handmade.

-Pag Island is also home to the first Croatian wind farm, which has been in operation for the past ten years, and visitors to this sunny spot will undoubtedly find plenty to see and do.
+Pag Island is also home to the first Croatian wind farm, which has been in operation for the past ten years.
+Visitors to this sunny spot will undoubtedly find plenty to see and do.
 We recommend you rent a car and check out these ideas!

-We’ve categorized activities into broad themes like cultural experiences, food and drink, natural sights and outdoor adventures, and specific adventures or exploration activities, offering a clearer overview of what you can do.
+We’ve categorized activities into broad themes, such as cultural experiences, food and drink, natural sights and outdoor adventures, and specific adventures or exploration activities, offering a clearer overview of what you can do.

 Cultural And Historical Experiences